oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

   transform the float to an integer a round or ceil or floor function must be used.

-#### Grammar
+The $quotient function uses the following grammar:
 ```
 $quotient: [ <int_float_or_scalar_type_arg1>, < int_or_float_type_arg2> ]
 ```

-### remainder
+#### 10.2.5.5 remainder

-The function takes two arguments where the first argument is of an integer, or scalar type and the second argument is of an integer.
+The *$remainder* function takes two arguments where the first argument is of an integer, or scalar type and the second argument is of an integer.
 The result is of the same type as the first argument and its value is the remainder of the division to the second argument.

-#### Grammar
+The
+$remainder function uses the following grammar:

 ```
 $remainder: [ <int_or_scalar_type_arg1>, < int_type_arg2> ]
 ```
-### round
+#### 10.2.5.6 round

-The function takes a float argument.
+The *$round* function takes a float argument.
 The result is an integer with the closest value to the float argument.
 Equal value distance is rounded down (e.g. 3.5 is rounded down to 3, while 3.53 is rounded up to 4).

-#### Grammar
+The $round function uses the following grammar:
 ```
 $round: [ <float_type_arg> ]
 ```
-### floor
+#### 10.2.5.7 floor

-The function takes a float argument.
+The *$floor* function takes a float argument.
 The result is an integer with the closest value that is less or equal to the value of the float argument.

-#### Grammar
+The $floor function uses the following grammar:

 ```
 $floor: [ <float_type_arg> ]
 ```
-### ceil
+#### 10.2.5.8 ceil

-The function takes a float argument.
+The *$ceil* function takes a float argument.
 The result is an integer with the closest value that is greater or equal to the value of the float argument.

-#### Grammar
+The $ceil function uses the following grammar:
 ```
 $ceil: [ <float_type_arg> ]
 ```
 ## 10.3 TOSCA Path
-##### The simplified TOSCA_PATH definition in BNF format
+The following shows the TOSCA Path syntax in BNF format:
 ```
 <tosca_path> ::=         <initial_context>, <node_context> |
                          <initial_context>, <rel_context>